gregorwolf/SAP-NPM-API-collection/apis/artifact-management/README.md

 ### Get Project information
 ###### Description
 Reads only Project level information without reading its modules and items.
+If there are MTA extension files in the project, the file list of MTA extension will be added to the info property in the returned PorjectData object.
 ###### Method
 `getProjectInfo(logger? : IChildLogger): Promise<ProjectData | undefined>;`
 ###### Parameters